Kodak Black: Early life

-Kodak Black was born Dieuson Octave on June 11, 1997, in Pompano Beach, Florida, the son of Haitian immigrant Marcelene Octave.
-He later legally changed his name to Bill Kahan Kapri.
-Kodak Black was raised by his mother in Golden Acres, a public housing project in Pompano Beach.
+Kodak Black was born Dieuson Octave on June 11, 1997, to Haitian immigrant Marcelene Octave in Pompano Beach, Florida.
+He was raised by his mother in Golden Acres, a public housing project in Pompano Beach.
+Kodak Black is a known childhood friend of fellow Golden Acres native and professional football player Lamar Jackson; the two went to elementary school together and were close friends growing up.

 Kodak Black started rapping in elementary school and began to go to a local trap house after school to record music.
 He spent his youth reading thesauruses and dictionaries to further his vocabulary.
 Kodak Black frequently participated in brawls and breaking and entering with his friends.
 He was expelled from school in the fifth grade for fighting and was arrested for auto theft while in middle school.
 About his upbringing, he said that he was given two options: "sell drugs with a gun on his hip or rap".

 From the age of six, Kodak Black used the nickname "Black".
 He also used the nickname "Lil' Black".
 When he joined Instagram he chose the username "Kodak Black", "...'cause you know Kodak, that's pictures and all that."
 This later became his stage name when he started to rap and is the name favored by his fans.

 Career

 2009–2015: Beginnings and Project Baby

 In 2009, at age 12, Kodak Black joined a rap group called Brutal Youngnz, under the stage name J-Black.
 He then joined a local rap group called The Kolyons.
 In December 2013, Kodak Black released his first mixtape, Project Baby, followed in December 2014 with the mixtape Heart of the Projects, and in December 2015 with the mixtape Institution.

 In October 2015, Canadian rapper Drake posted a video of himself dancing to one of Kodak Black's songs, "Skrt", which helped him gain popularity despite objections from other rappers such as Earl Sweatshirt.
 That same month, he signed a deal with Atlantic Records.
-In May 2016, Kodak Black and rapper and label-mate Lil Uzi Vert announced their intention to partner for a national tour called the "Parental Advisory Tour"; however, Kodak Black did not appear on the tour.
+In May 2016, Kodak Black and fellow American rapper Lil Uzi Vert announced their intention to partner for a national tour called the "Parental Advisory Tour"; however, Kodak Black did not appear on the tour.